-This black sesame hot chocolate is made with healthy 4 plant-based ingredients.
-They are a great substitute to store bought sugary hot chocolate mix, because you know what exactly goes into this recipe and they are all healthy.
+This hot chocolate recipe is made with healthy 4 plant-based ingredients.
+They are a great substitute to store-bought sugary hot chocolate mix because you know what exactly goes into this recipe and they are all healthy.

-I used almond milk for this black sesame hot chocolate recipe.
+I used almond milk for the base of this recipe.
 Almond milk is lovely, I love that nutty sweet flavour that almond milk has and it’s perfect for this recipe.
 Use unsweetened natural almond milk so that it’s as healthy as it can be.